 This concludes our review of the Federal Direct Loan Program‘s (FDLP’s) conventional repayment plans and income-driven repayment plans, including Income-Based Repayment, Income-Contingent Repayment, and Pay As You Earn.
 Today we’ll examine the last of those income-driven plans, Revised Pay As You Earn (REPAYE).

 There’s a simple way to project what REPAYE can do for you.
-Just use the Federal Student Loan Repayment Estimator to find out:
+Just use the government’s Loan Simulator to find out:

 - Your monthly loan payment amount, at least for your first year in REPAYE (to use REPAYE for any 12-month period, you need to apply for it and certify your latest Adjusted Gross Income (AGI),